 Reviewing the Study Results:

-After six months, people following the green Mediterranean diet had lost more weight, almost 14 pounds, compared to nearly 12 pounds lost by those on the traditional Mediterranean diet.
+After six months of the DIRECT-PLUS trial, people following the green Mediterranean diet had lost more weight, almost 14 pounds, compared to nearly 12 pounds lost by those on the traditional Mediterranean diet.
 Those following the standard healthy diet as a control group lost around 3 pounds.
 In addition, those in the green Medi group reduced their inflammatory markers, blood lipids, diastolic blood pressure and insulin resistance.
 Consequently, those in the intervention group lowered their 10-year Framingham Risk Score the most.
 The investigators think this dietary pattern has the potential to be a major contributor to public health.

 Learn More: